-If you’re puzzled by plant care descriptions of bright, indirect light, read on for some enlightenment.
+If you’re puzzled by descriptions of "bright, indirect light" on your houseplant's care instructions, read on for some enlightenment.

-Q: When I see plant light requirements listed, I’ve noticed that many houseplants are said to prefer bright, indirect light.
-What is bright, indirect light and where should the plants that need it be placed in my home?
-Also, what is indirect sunlight and what is filtered sunlight?
+Q: When I read light requirements on plant tags, I see that many houseplants are said to prefer “bright, indirect light.”
+What is bright, indirect light, and how do I provide my plants with it?
+On a related note, what is indirect sunlight?
+And what is filtered sunlight?

-Many modern houseplants originated on the floors of rainforests, where an overhead canopy of tree foliage shaded them.
-Therefore, they aren’t accustomed to direct sunlight, which can burn their leaves.
+A: Many modern houseplants originated on the floors of rainforests, where an overhead canopy of tree foliage shaded them.
+For this reason they aren’t accustomed to direct sunlight, which can burn their leaves.

-Because the rainforest canopy is high up, however, the plants beneath it still receive bright, indirect light.
-So dark corners won’t suit them either.
-Therefore, you’ll want to strike a middle balance to grow what often are called medium-light houseplants.
-Indirect sunlight refers to the natural light that reaches the plant by bouncing off other surfaces, while filtered sunlight has been filtered through trees or diffused through a sheer curtain.
+Because the rainforest canopy is high up, however, the plants below it still receive bright, indirect light.
+Dark corners won’t suit them, either.
+You’ll want to strike a middle balance to grow what often are called medium-light houseplants.
+Indirect sunlight refers to the natural light that reaches the plant by bouncing off other surfaces, while filtered sunlight has been filtered through trees or diffused through sheer curtains.

-Plant light requirements typically fall into three main categories:
+Light requirements for plants typically fall into three main categories.

 For a clear idea of what bright, indirect light means, it helps to review all three types of light requirements various plants might need.
 Light measurements come in foot-candles, which originally meant the amount of light shed 1 foot away from a designated number of candles; you can measure foot-candles with some phone apps or with a photography light meter.

-Bright enough light for houseplants likely won’t be found in rooms or hallways that have no windows or if plants sit in corners more than 5 feet from windows.
+Bright enough light for houseplants likely won’t be found in rooms or hallways that have no windows.
+Likewise, plants that sit in corners more than 5 feet from windows won’t receive adequate light.
 For those areas, you can create bright, indirect light with the use of fluorescent or LED grow lights.

-The best way to create bright, indirect light for your plants is by using your windows and the direction of the sun throughout the day.
+The best way to create bright, indirect light for your plants is by minding the directions your windows face, and and path of the sun throughout the day.

 The amount of light your plants receive often depends on which direction your windows face and how unobstructed those windows are.
-Keep in mind that white walls will reflect more light back to your plants than dark colors do.
+Keep in mind that white walls will reflect more light back to your plants than walls painted in dark colors will.